Larrykatuva/Infinity/readme.md

 - **Concurrency Management with Akka:** Utilizing Akka's Actor model to handle concurrency, enabling asynchronous processing, scalability, and resilience.
 - **Notifications via Email and SMS:** Sending notifications to users through email and SMS for important events and updates.
 - **Error Log Management with Sentry:** Integrating Sentry for real-time error tracking and logging, helping to identify and resolve issues quickly.
+- **Testing:** Implementing unit and integration tests to ensure code quality and reliability, using frameworks such as JUnit and Mockito.
 - **Docker & Kubernetes Deployment:** Containerizing the application for consistent deployment across various environments using Docker, and orchestrating it with Kubernetes for scalability and management.

 ## Technologies Used